KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-HideAll by Snille](https://github.com/Snille/MMM-HideAll)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. There is no `package.json`.
+2. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-HideAll.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-HideAll.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: Found `XMLHttpRequest` in file `jquery.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `jquery.js`: Replace it with built-in fetch.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-History by cowboysdude](https://github.com/cowboysdude/MMM-History)